sonyxperiadev/amazon-custom-resources/lambda-with-config/README.md

   can be compromised of literal values and CloudFormation Refs as you would expect.
 The config object will be added as `config.json` in the root of the ZIP file.
+* `FunctionName` is not supported.
+The name will be based on the stack and resource name and is available using `{"Fn::GetAtt": ["MyLambda", "FunctionName"]}`.
 * `Code.S3Region` is available to support fetching Code ZIP files from buckets in other regions.
 * `VpcConfig` is used to configure your lambda to run in a VPC by specifing an array of `SecurityGroupIds` and `SubnetIds`.
 The example below uses stack and vpc dependency to find the correct values.